BenWiederhake/atomic_store/README.md

 Sometimes, a fully-blown database is just too much.

 This library makes it easy to keep a *store* of stuff in a JSON file, in an atomic and fault-resistant manner.
-Note that `atomic_store` is not reentrant.

 Other formats (like pickle and bson) are also supported, and arbitrary formats are possible.